hellste/dbt_ga4_custom_channelgroups/README.md

-# dbt_analytics_demo
+# dbt_ga4_custom_channelgroups
-This repository exists to create demo cases for events and public speeches.
+This repository contains the custom GA4 channel group logic developed for the Bergzeit GmbH.